 - > CROSBY is the first placekicker and just the second solely special teams performer to be named a CU team captain, preceded only by another special teams All-American, punter Barry Helton in 1987.
 Crosby, a two-time All-Big 12 performer and a consensus All-American in 2005, opted to stay at CU for his senior year instead of declaring for the NFL draft and is in position to exit with almost every major scoring record in school history.
 The '05 Lou Groza Award runner-up also could see his name join the others on the façade at Folsom Field's press box if he earns a third all-conference accolade. - > DANIELS, a fourth-year senior from Evergreen (Mullen High School), set a school record in 2003 when he made nine starts, the most-ever by a true freshman offensive lineman in CU history.
-He is bidding to become just the fourth offensive lineman in school annals to start for four seasons; he would join OT Pat Ryan (1984-87), OG Joe Garten (1987-90) and OT Justin Bates (1999-2002). - > WASHINGTON, a fifth-year senior from Marrero, La., entered the year with 231 career tackles, and like six before him who learned under the guidance of another former CU captain, linebacker coach Brian Cabral, he would surpass his coach's tackle total (Cabral had 297 between 1975-78; Washington passed him in game eight, when he had a career-high19 at Oklahoma).
-He is bidding to become the first LB to lead CU in tackles in back-to-back year since 1993-94, when Butkus Award runner-up Ted Johnson accomplished the feat.
+He is bidding to become just the fourth offensive lineman in school annals to start for four seasons; he would join OT Pat Ryan (1984-87), OG Joe Garten (1987-90) and OT Justin Bates (1999-2002). - WASHINGTON, a fifth-year senior from Marrero, La., has 231 career tackles, and like many before him who learned under the guidance of another former CU captain, linebacker coach Brian Cabral, he has his sights set on passing his coach's career tackle total (Cabral had 297 for CU between 1975-78).
+He is also bidding to become the first linebacker to lead the Buffaloes in tackles in back-to-back seasons since 1993-94, when Butkus Award runner-up Ted Johnson accomplished the feat.